Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Halos in the Core-collapse and Core-formation Phases

 where $\beta\approx 0.75$ for an NFW halo (see \citealt{Pollack150100017,Essig180901144}).

 We use this model to estimate the distribution of $\sigma_{\rm eff}$ for our isolated halo and subhalo CDM populations.
 We find that the $\sigma_{\rm eff}$ distributions peak at large values, $\sigma_{\mathrm{eff}}\gtrsim 10~\cm^2~\mathrm{g}^{-1}$, because they are dominated by low-mass halos (for which our cross section is large; see Figure~\ref{fig:bmxs}) due to the underlying halo mass function.
-The resulting predictions for $t_{\rm c}$ are shown in Figure~\ref{fig:tcbarCDM}.
-We find that $t_{\rm c}$ is shorter than the age of the Universe for CDM halos with high concentration and small $R_{\mathrm{max}}$, implying that these halos' SIDM counterparts should core collapse by $z=0$.
+The resulting predictions for $t_{\rm c}$ are shown in Figure~\ref{fig:tcbarCDM}.\footnote{Note that we compute $t_{\rm c}$ using CDM (rather than SIDM) halo properties because Equation~\ref{eq:tc} is calibrated on $\rho_{\rm eff}$ and $r_{\rm eff}$ values derived from NFW profiles, which do not accurately describe SIDM halos.} We find that $t_{\rm c}$ is shorter than the age of the universe for CDM halos with high concentration and small $R_{\mathrm{max}}$, implying that these halos' SIDM counterparts should core collapse by $z=0$.
 In particular, counting the number of halos with $t_{\rm c}<10~$Gyr, we find $58$ isolated halos, $31$ MW subhalos, $1$ LMC subhalo, and $5$ splashback halos.
-Thus, the number of core-collapsed halos predicted by our analytic model is roughly double that found in our SIDM simulation using the $V_{\mathrm{max}}$--$R_{\mathrm{max}}$ criteria described in the previous section.
+Thus, the number of core-collapsed halos predicted by our analytic model is roughly double of that found in our SIDM simulation using the $V_{\mathrm{max}}$--$R_{\mathrm{max}}$ criteria described in the previous section.
 For this reason, we argue that our fiducial core-collapsed criteria based on $V_{\mathrm{max}}$ and $R_{\mathrm{max}}$ is conservative, in that it selects the most extreme core-collapsed objects.

-\section{Population Statistics of Halos Within and Surrounding the Milky Way}
+\section{Population Statistics of Halos within and surrounding the Milky Way}